Commercial publishers, subsidy publishers, vanity publishers, self-publishing–what’s the difference?

 - Airleaf LLC, an Indiana-based vanity publisher, was sued by the Indiana Attorney General after more than 400 authors paid money for books that were never published and publicity services that were never rendered.

 - Carol Van Drie’s experience with vanity publisher American Book Publishing (the comments thread contains many additional complaints).
+American Book Publishing is the subject of an Alert at Writer Beware.

 - More case studies of dishonest vanity publishers: Commonwealth Publications and Northwest Publishing.